 1. About ibuprofen for children

 Ibuprofen also treats inflammation, such as aches and pains after an injury like a sprain, or because of a health problem like childhood arthritis.
-It can also be used to being down a high temperature fever.
+It can also be used to bring down a high temperature (fever).

 For children aged 3 months to 12 years, ibuprofen comes as a liquid syrup.

 For children aged 7 years or older, ibuprofen is available as tablets, capsules and granules that you dissolve in water to make a drink.

 You can buy most types of ibuprofen from pharmacies and supermarkets.
 Some types, such as ibuprofen granules, are only available on prescription.